Recommended Settings for Ad Placements

 Mobile Video placements are an excellent way to generate higher revenue and value per impression as they deliver greater eCPMs and user interaction.

 - Interstitial placements are enabled on video ads as the ONE by AOL: Mobile SDK supports both Landscape and Portrait video ads.

 - Interstitial placements allow both Video and static ad units, but can be configured to accept Video ad units only.

 - Our Video ad units have a configurable countdown timer informing users of when they can skip the ad.
-By default, the SDK presents a Skip button after 7 seconds.
+By default, the SDK presents a skip button after 7 seconds.
 Configure this setting at the application level.
 Longer skip button delay times increase completion rates and therefore give more value to your video inventory.

 A static interstitial ad is a full screen ad unit that is typically presented at a logical break within an application.
 The best times to show an interstitial ad are: between levels of a game, after a user clicks on an article, or as a user navigates between sections of your application.
 Interstitial ad units tend to have better user engagement (higher CTRs) than banner ads, and typically deliver higher eCPMs.

 Interstitial ad units tend to have better user engagement (higher CTRs) than banner ads, and typically deliver higher eCPMs.

-Native is an inline ad format designed to seamlessly integrate and perform within native mobile app experiences.
+Native is an inline ad format designed to seamlessly integrate and perform within mobile app experiences.
 The look and feel of the ad unit is controlled by the publisher, and typically is seamlessly integrated with an application to preserve the user experience.

 The ONE by AOL: Mobile platform supports accessing and mediating native demand through our Marketplace, our direct ad network demand, and by integrating with third-parties partners (such as Facebook Ad Network or OpenX).